mr-lington/auto-discovery2/README.md

 ## prerequisites
  <p>1.
 First you have to install aws cli on your local machine.<br>
- 2. Secord you need a linux machine.<br>
+ 2. Secord you need a linux machine.

 tech-stack
 docker